-The research in Dr. Traxler's laboratory focuses on the genetic and biochemical analysis of protein folding and function.
-The lab uses two different models found in Gram negative bacteria.
-One interest is the characterization of ATP binding cassette (ABC) proteins in the Escherichia coli cytoplasmic membrane.
-This work focuses on the maltose (MalFGK) transporter as a model of the in vivo folding process for heteromeric membrane proteins complexes in general and for proteins of the ABC superfamily in particular.
-This analysis has led the lab to propose a novel model for the mechanism of membrane protein folding, in which a final complex can assemble in non-ordered process from a variety of intermediate complexes.
-In addition, the lab is characterizing the specificity of protein-protein interactions among the many ABC transporter subunits expressed in a bacterial cell.
-A second interest of the lab focuses on the processing of DNA and on membrane-based events during late stages of bacterial conjugation.
-Bacterial conjugation is an efficient way to transfer genetic information among prokaryotes and accounts for the dissemination of many antibiotic resistance determinants among pathogens.
-The analysis exploits the well-characterized F plasmid of E. coli as a model and aims to characterize the mechanism of DNA processing and DNA transfer through the cell envelope during conjugation, using a variety of genetic, biochemical, and cell biological tools.
+The research in Dr. Traxler's laboratory focuses on the genetic and biochemical analysis of protein folding and function and transfer of genetic information in Gram negative bacteria.
+One interest of the lab focuses on the processing of DNA and on membrane-based events during bacterial conjugation.
+Conjugation is an efficient way to transfer genetic information across multiple membrane compartments among prokaryotes and accounts for the dissemination of many antibiotic resistance determinants among pathogens.
+The analysis exploits the Type IV secretion system of the F plasmid of E. coli as a model and aims to characterize the mechanism of DNA processing and DNA transfer through the cell envelope during conjugation, using a variety of genetic, biochemical, and cell biological tools.
 Recent work includes visualization of the DNA transfer process and the conjugation machinery in live cells with fluorescent protein and DNA tagging.

 Copyright © 2003-2013 Molecular & Cellular Biology Program, University of Washington